DanielVanNoord/TelescopeSimulator-Core/README.md

 ## TelescopeSimulator-Core

-This is an experimental port of the ASCOM .Net Telescope Simulator to .Net Core 3.0.
+This is an experimental port of the ASCOM .Net Telescope Simulator to .Net 5.0.
 It depends on the (also experimental) ASCOM.Core libraries which are included as a Sub Module and also can be found here: https://github.com/DanielVanNoord/ASCOM.Core.
 This is a hybrid driver, it supports both COM and Alpaca REST access.
 It also has standalone Alpaca builds for Windows and Linux (Mac support coming soon).

-This requires .Net Core 3.0 release to build.
-You can download this here: https://dotnet.microsoft.com/download/dotnet-core/3.0 or install it through Visual Studio.
-This can be used with Visual Studio 2019.3 or higher.
+This requires .Net Core 5.0 release to build.

 This project uses Git submodules.
 Be sure to clone it recursively and init the project.